pancr9/Netflix-Recommender-System/README.md

 ##### 2. Likely to accomplish

-* Result ​comparison ​and ​Performance ​Evaluation ​with ​respect ​to ​existing implementation ​of ​algorithms ​and ​project implementation.
+* Result comparison and Performance Evaluation with respect to existing implementation of algorithms and project implementation.
-* Documentation ​and ​online-publishing ​of ​the ​codebase.
+* Documentation and online-publishing of the codebase.

 ##### 3. Ideal Accomplishments.